 Verify that post-modification testing will maintain the plant in a safe configuration during testing.

-Verify that post-modification testing establishes operability.
+Verify that post-modification testing establishes operability / functionality.

 (Optional) Verify that design and licensing documents have either been updated or are in the process of being updated to reflect the modifications.
 Verify that significant plant procedures are updated to reflect the effects of the modification prior to being used.